matecsaj/rand_sn/CONTRIBUTING.md

 # Contributing

-First off, thank you for considering contributing to RandSN!
-It's people like you that make RandSN such a great tool.
+First off, thank you for considering contributing to rand-sn!
+It's people like you that make rand-sn such a great tool.

 ## Getting Started